GQL-Project/gql_client/PROTOBUF_SETUP.md

 13. Add `protoc` to your environment variables by adding `C:\Users\<name>\protobuf\install\bin` to the Path variable

-14. Verify this is working by running `protoc --version` from your terminal/shell
+14. Verify `protoc` is working by running `protoc --version` from your terminal/shell

 15. Copy the file `C:\Users\<name>\protobuf\install\lib\libprotobuf.lib` to the build\src and build\app folders of the Qt project